Free Press Building

-In June 1998, the Free Press left its home of nearly 75 years - where much of the city’s best journalism had been created and many of its ink-stained heavyweights had toiled.
+On July 23, 1998, the Free Press left its home of nearly 75 years - where much of the city’s best journalism had been created and many of its ink-stained heavyweights had toiled.

 The building was sold to FP Loft LLC, a partnership that included the Southfield-based Farbman Group, in October 2001 and has sat vacant since.
 Fortunately, the building has largely been spared damage from vandals and scavengers but is suffering from neglect.

 There was talk of converting it into lofts.
 In 2003, the building was mentioned as a possible replacement for the Detroit Police Department headquarters on Beaubien, also a Kahn.
 That plan never came to fruition.

 In December 2008, FP Lofts sold the Free Press Building to Emre Uralli and his Florida-based Luke Investments for an undisclosed sum.
 Work crews in gas masks were seen cleaning out the inside of it in early January 2009.